States that have both a medical marijuana law and have removed jail time for possessing small amounts of marijuana

 The entire House is up this year (although races with no challenger will not appear on the ballot), as are half of the state Senate seats.

-Hawai’i legalization and decrim-improvement bills die, limited expungement bills become law
+2024 Legislative Recap: limited expungement bills become law

 In 2024, legalization got the furthest it has ever gotten in the Hawai’i Legislature, but it died just short of the finish line.
 Meanwhile, a bill to dramatically expand the decriminalization law passed both chambers, before the Senate killed the final version in a shocking vote.
 In brighter news, bills to begin state-initiated expungement were signed into law.The Hawai’i Senate passed a legalization bill, SB 3335, SD 2, by a lopsided, 19-6 margin on March 6, 2024.
 For the first time, legalization received committee hearings in the House, where it passed three committees and two House floor votes.
 Unfortunately, it was never given a hearing in House Finance, where most members had voted against the bill on floor votes, and it died for the year.
-The bill’s House sponsor, Rep. David Tarnas, is committed to continuing working on the bill and researching the issue in the interim, and advocates have made it clear they’ll continue the fight until legalization passes.

 The House and Senate also passed different versions of SB 2487, which would have expanded decriminalization from a paltry three grams (under ⅛ ounce) to 15 grams (in the Senate-passed verison) or one ounce (in the House version).
 After the House killed the Senate-passed legalization bill, however, the Senate shockingly voted down the House version of SB 2487.
 Hundreds of arrests will continue as a result.